logi-26/PiS2-Cloud-Compiler/README.md

 Video Demo:
 https://www.youtube.com/watch?v=C94nyHbKT5o

-Licensed under: GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007
+Licensed under: GNU GENERAL PUBLIC LICENSE Version 3.

 If you make any modifications or improvments to the scripts, please create a pull request to share your changes.